LoopKit/loopdocs/docs/operation/algorithm/prediction.md

 In reality, people with type 1 diabetes, and their caregivers, know that basal settings are never exactly right.
 Every day is a little different, and a myriad of factors that affect blood glucose (e.g., including stress, hormones, sleep, etc.) may affect insulin needs.
 Some people have different basal profiles to accommodate these variations.
 Some people regularly tune and adjust their basal rates, and/or do so at their endocrinology clinic visits.

 Since the Loop algorithm assumes that the user-set basal rates are correct, it calculates the effect of insulin relative to scheduled basal rates.
-If basal rates are not entirely correct, Loop can compensate a bit through the retrospective correction and blood glucose momentum effects, discussed later in this document.
+If basal rates are not entirely correct, Loop can compensate a bit through the retrospective correction and blood glucose momentum effects, discussed later in this page.

 The insulin delivery chart below displays a bar-graph history of the temporary basal rates enacted by Loop.
 The display is relative to the scheduled basal rates entered in the Loop settings.
 A rate displayed in this chart as +0 would indicate that no temporary basal rate was set and that the basal rate being delivered was the scheduled basal rate.
 Positive values indicate a temporary basal rate was set above the scheduled basal rate (i.e., more insulin delivered), and negative values indicate that a temporary basal rate was set below the scheduled basal rate (i.e., less insulin delivered).